CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     * These issues were found automatically by a consensus of 3 LLMs: ChatGPT4o, Gemini 1.5 Pro, Claude 3.5 Sonnet who were asked to review CWEs assigned to CVEs assigned by CISA ADP.
     * The consensus output was then reviewed by a human (me).

-    I created [3 Vulnrichment Github Issues initially](https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed) and these were accepted by CISA Vulnrichment and resolved promptly!
+    * I created [3 Vulnrichment Github Issues initially](https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed) and these were accepted by CISA Vulnrichment and resolved promptly!

     * I then provided a report to CISA Vulnrichment for all CWEs that were incorrect based on the consensus.

-    Finally, I show how NotebookLM can be used for CWE assignment
+    Finally, I showed how NotebookLM can be used for CWE assignment

     * It avoids the problem of
         * training language models on bad data (existing CVE CWE assignments)
-        * training humans on the detailed CWE standard
+        * training humans on the detailed CWE standard (though a basic understanding is still required)
     * NotebookLM did well in recommending a CWE given a CVE Description.... and providing a supporting CVE from the CWE Observed Examples in the CWE standard.
         *  NotebookLM has a large context window which allows it to digest the large CWE standard, and it is source-grounded as described in the [NotebookLM chapter](../NotebookLM/NotebookLM.md).
         *  [./NotebookLM/NotebookLM_Cwe.md](NotebookLM_Cwe) describes how to create this NotebookLM for CWEs